osohq/oso/docs/integration-guide.rst

 Policy evaluation points:

-- before primary data fetch
+- **before primary data fetch**: An authorization decision is made before primary data is fetched from the persistence layer.
+Primary data is not available as context during the authorization decision.
-- after primary data fetch
+- **after primary data fetch**: An authorization data is made after the primary data is fetched from the persistence layer and can be used to make an authorization decisions.

 Table / model level
 -------------------

-This type of authorization is easy to do before data fetch.
-However, it may be performed after data fetch by checking the class name or a resource field that indicates the type of the data.
+This type of authorization is easy to do before data fetch, all that is required to make a decision is the model name to authorize.
+It may also be performed after data fetch by checking the class name or a resource field that indicates the type of the data.

 Row / attribute level
 ---------------------